SOCI 424/624: Networks and Social Structures

 There will be nine required worksheets over the course of the semester.
 Each worksheet will contain a mix of quantitative tasks and qualitative reflections.
 This will be an opportunity for students to practice the computational methods we learn and to discuss the empirical and theoretical implications of the computational results.

 Each worksheet will be structured with a provided R Markdown document.
 R Markdown provides a way to mix code (in the R statistical language) and prose into a single document.
-While we will start the worksheets together in class, each student will be responsible for completing their own worksheet by the start of the following class period.
+Worksheets will be distributed ahead of Tuesday labs, and will be due Friday of the week they were distributed.
+While we will start the worksheets together in lab, each student will be responsible for completing their own worksheet by the due date.

 Worksheets will be evaluated using peer assessment.
 After the deadline for a worksheet, each student will be responsible for evaluating an anonymized version of one of their classmate’s worksheets.
 The peer assessment is intended to expose students to different programming styles and interpretations of the data, and to encourage the production of readable R code.